voxpupuli/agtm/types-and-providers.md

   end
 ```

-This makes all the the methods below this point in the code private to the
-class.
+Beyond this we wish to make the methods in our provider private so
+they cannot be accidently called from outside of the provider itself.
+Any method defined below this word will be considered private.

 ```
   private
 ```

-Here is the heart of our provider.
-This method runs `ps` and attempts to regex
+Last, but not least, we have the `ssh_processes` method that actually
+determines what tunnels are running on the agent.
+It calls `ps` and
-out the appropriate pid and process details so that we can populate the
+attempts to use regular expressions to extract the appropriate pid and
-instances in self.instances().
+process details needed to populate the instances in self.instances().

-One of the largest difficulties in writing generic types and providers is
+One of the difficulities with writing types and providers is avoiding
-avoiding a dependency on ruby gems that aren’t already puppet dependencies,
+dependencies on ruby libraries that aren't already part of the
-unless you’re willing to be responsible for installing them via the manifests
-that go with the module.
-In our case this means we have to run ps and attempt
+standard ruby distribution, or dependencies of Puppet.
+We could have
+written code here that called out to any of the process handling
+libraries of ruby, which would have been far more portable.
+However,
+that would mean the ssh module would need to distribute or install
+this library on all systems and sometimes that's not desired.

+This is why the code below manually runs and processes the output of
-to process it.
-This code is now unportable to Windows and possibly other
+`ps`.
+It's unportable to Windows and systems with a different `ps`
-distributions with slightly different ps versions, and for real world usage we
+command.
+For real world usage we would want to consider finding
-would look for a better pattern for this.
-We could check /proc/ for linux, for
-example.
+better ways to handle this.

 ```
   # Find and return the ssh tunnel/proxy names and their associated pid.